 - There are rarely more than three investment opportunities offered on the platform at any one time.

 - Potential to lose money, which is typical of all equity type investments.

 Naturally, you’ll only be able to invest with EquityMultiple if you qualify as an accredited investor.
 But if you do, this can be a way to invest in individual real estate transactions with potentially very high returns.

-Many of the investments offer both a steady income, as well as an opportunity earn high profits when the investment finally pays out.
-What's more, the investment time horizon with EquityMultiple ranges from six months to five years.
-That's much shorter than the more typical 10 to 15 year terms required on many other real estate crowdfunding platforms.
+Many of the investments offer both a steady income, as well as an opportunity to earn high profits when the investment finally pays out.
+What’s more, the investment time horizon with EquityMultiple ranges from six months to five years.
+That’s much shorter than the more typical 10 to 15-year terms required on many other real estate crowdfunding platforms.

 This will be an opportunity to invest in highly sophisticated commercial real estate investments, without being directly involved in project management.
 You’ll invest your money, track the progress of the investment on the platform, and collect your earnings.
 It’s just about the simplest way to participate in an otherwise complicated investment.

 If you’d like more information, or if you’d like to open an investment account, visit the EquityMultiple website here:

 |* stREITwise||3% up front fee, 2% annual management fee.||$1,000||No||Review|